Netflix: Expansion into international productions and new productions, Co-CEOs (2017–2020)

-On May 22, 2018, former president, Barack Obama, and his wife, Michelle Obama, signed a deal to produce docu-series, documentaries and features for Netflix under the Obamas' newly formed production company, Higher Ground Productions.
+In May 2018, former president, Barack Obama, and his wife, Michelle Obama, signed a deal to produce docuseries, documentaries, and features for Netflix under the Obamas' newly formed production company, Higher Ground Productions.

 In June 2018, Netflix announced a partnership with Telltale Games to port its adventure games to the service in a streaming video format, allowing simple controls through a television remote.
 The first game, Minecraft: Story Mode, was released in November 2018.
 In July 2018, Netflix earned the most Emmy nominations of any network for the first time with 112 nods.
-On August 27, 2018, the company signed a five-year exclusive overall deal with international best–selling author Harlan Coben.
-On the same day, the company signed an overall deal with Gravity Falls creator Alex Hirsch.
-In October 2018, Netflix paid under $30 million to acquire Albuquerque Studios (ABQ Studios), a $91 million film and TV production facility with eight sound stages in Albuquerque, New Mexico, for its first U.S. production hub, pledging to spend over $1 billion over the next decade to create one of the largest film studios in North America.
-In November 2018, Paramount Pictures signed a multi-picture film deal with Netflix, making Paramount the first major film studio to sign a deal with Netflix.
-A sequel to AwesomenessTV's To All the Boys I've Loved Before was released on Netflix under the title To All the Boys: P.S.
-I Still Love You as part of the agreement.
+In August 2018, the company signed a five-year exclusive overall deal with international best-selling author Harlan Coben.
+At the same time, the company signed an overall deal with Gravity Falls creator Alex Hirsch.
+In October 2018, Netflix paid under $30 million to acquire Albuquerque Studios (ABQ Studios), a $91 million film and TV production facility with eight sound stages in Albuquerque, New Mexico, for its first US production hub, pledging to spend over $1 billion over the next decade to create one of the largest film studios in North America.
+In November 2018, Paramount Pictures signed a multi-picture film deal with Netflix, making Paramount the first major film studio to do so.
+A sequel to AwesomenessTV's To All the Boys I've Loved Before (2018) was released on Netflix under the title To All the Boys: P.S.
+I Still Love You (2020) as part of the agreement.
 In December 2018, the company announced a partnership with ESPN Films on a television documentary chronicling Michael Jordan and the 1997–98 Chicago Bulls season titled The Last Dance.
-It was released internationally on Netflix and became available for streaming in the United States three months after a broadcast airing on ESPN.
+It was released internationally on Netflix and became available for streaming in the US three months after a broadcast airing on ESPN.